dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-4-cluster-ops.md

     heketi-cli device remove $FAILED_DEVICE_ID

 You will notice this command takes a while.
 That's because it will trigger a brick-replacement in GlusterFS.
 The command will block and heketi in the background will transparently create new bricks for each brick on the device to be deleted.
+There may be many bricks on the device since it's likely serving many volumes.
 The replacement operation will be conducted with the new bricks replacing all bricks on the device to be deleted.
 During this time the data remains accessible.

 The new bricks, if possible, will automatically be created in zones different from the remaining bricks to maintain equal balancing and cross-zone availability.